vanesarobledo/LaTeX-Citation-Manager/README.md

 		- Author
 		- Title
 		- Website URL
+	3. **Attempt web scraping for all citations**: This option will attempt to scrape the web for citation data.
+Not every field will be filled, but some data may be found automatically.
-	3. **Finish processing all citations**: Once you have finished adding data to your citations and/or have sorted them, you can select this option to make it ready for exporting to a file.
+	4. **Finish processing all citations**: Once you have finished adding data to your citations and/or have sorted them, you can select this option to make it ready for exporting to a file.
+ 	5. **Cancel processing citations**: This will exit the menu for processing citations, and they will not be ready to be exported to a file.
 3. All the processed citations will print to the screen once all data has been added or sorted.
 Note that the alphabetical sort will display the list of citations in reverse-alphabetical order - once it exports to a file, it will be in alphabetical order.
 ## Exporting Citations
 1. To export processed citations, select '5' in the main console interface.